Looking for Motor Oil Products in Alberta? Look No Further

 If there’s one thing Alberta is famous for, it’s our harsh, sub-zero climate and unpredictable weather.
 This means that having the correct, and clean engine oil is of utmost importance.
-It’s no secret that Canadian roads can be tough on engines and equipment, which is why 49 North Lubricants is dedicated to providing you with products built for our climates and our industries.
+It’s no secret that Canadian roads can be tough on your engine and equipment, which is why 49 North Lubricants is dedicated to providing you with motor oil products built for our Alberta climates and our industries.
 With formulations that meet or exceed OEM specifications and outstanding expertise and customer service, we supply the Alberta region, including Southern Alberta and the Lethbridge area, through rain, snow, or shine.

 Dedicated to Fulfilling your Engine Oil Needs

-49 North Lubricants offers both heavy-duty and passenger car engine oil, available in both synthetic and conventional.
-Each type is available in a variety of different grades and sizes suitable for the purpose and machinery which you require.
+9 North Lubricants offers both heavy-duty motor oil and passenger car engine oil, available in both synthetic and conventional.
+Each type is available in a variety of different grades and sizes suitable for the purpose and automotive machinery which you require.

 We are committed to ensuring the engine oil you require is available to you when and where you need it.
 This includes the Lethbridge region and Southern Alberta as well.